Academic Catalog

 Program Description

 The Master of Science in Nursing entry-level (MSNEL) concentration prepares individuals with bachelor’s degrees in disciplines other than nursing to begin a career as a professional registered nurse, and pursue certification as a Clinical Nurse Leader®.
 The MSNEL concentration builds upon the student’s previous educational preparation at the baccalaureate level, and provides both foundational and advanced courses in nursing practice, with an emphasis on improving the healthcare outcomes for a specific group of patients through horizontal leadership at the point of care.
-Fifteen credits of graduate nursing core courses are included in the program and may be applied to further study toward the Doctor of Nursing Practice (DNP) degree.
+Twelve credits of graduate nursing core courses are included in the program and may be applied to further study toward the Doctor of Nursing Practice (DNP) degree.
 Prior to admission, applicants must complete five prerequisite courses.
 Only one course may be repeated one time, this includes withdrawals.
 See the Admission section of this catalog for details.

 Upon completion of the Entry-Level concentration, graduates are eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®), apply for certification as a public health nurse in Minnesota, and sit for the national examination to become certified as a Clinical Nurse Leader.

 The Entry-level curriculum includes classroom, lab, simulation, and clinical components, and utilizes traditional classroom, hybrid and online formats.
 Courses are offered on one weekday and weekends.
 This is a full-time graduate program, and students are expected to reduce outside commitments to accommodate the demands of this intensive course of study.
-The 51-credit curriculum is completed in 23 months, including one summer.
+The 49-credit curriculum is completed in 23 months, including one summer.

 Nursing: Entry-Level Curriculum